 The maximum amount of security deposit assistance per client is equivalent to two months' rent for the unit.
 Security deposit assistance must be provided to clients as a grant, not a loan.

-Utility assistance can only be provided to clients who are also receiving rental assistance.
-Grantee agencies can define which utilities they will cover such as heat, electric, water, sewer, and trash.
+Utility assistance can only be provided to clients who are also receiving rent assistance.
+Grantees can define which utilities they will cover such as heat, electric, water, sewer, and trash.
 Phone, internet, and cable are ineligible utility expenses.
-Grantee agencies define the maximum amount of utility assistance per client by setting a flat dollar cap or by paying only for certain utilities (e.g. heat/electric or water/sewer/trash).
+Grantees define the maximum amount of utility assistance per client by setting a flat dollar cap or by paying only for certain utilities (e.g. heat/electric or water/sewer/trash).

 Grantee agencies can charge whichever is less to TBRA program funds: $50 per inspection ($35 per re-inspection) plus mileage reimbursed at the current federal rate or the actual staff or contractor costs of performing the inspection.